 Coordination & Management

 A platform for efficient and adequate coordination and management is arguably the most important aspect of drought preparedness.
 There are multiple entities (public and private) responsible for managing water resources in the state; therefore, coordination hinges on communication among state, regional, and local agencies and public water providers, and the timely dissemination of clear and succinct information to the public.
-It is essential that each municipality designate a “water coordinator” who acts as the municipality’s primary point of contact.
+It is essential that each municipality designate a municipal drought liaison (MDL) who acts as the municipality’s primary point of contact.
 Every municipality already has an Emergency Management Director (EMD).
-The designated EMD may be a good fit for the role of water coordinator based on experience and funding offered from the state through the federally matching Emergency Management Performance Grant.
-If the role of municipal water coordinator is filled by another municipal official (e.g., public works director), that individual will maintain a regular communications flow with the municipal EMD.
+The designated EMD may be a good fit for the role of MDL based on experience and funding offered from the state through the federally matching Emergency Management Performance Grant.
+If the role of a MDL is filled by another municipal official (e.g., public works director), that individual will maintain a regular communications flow with the municipal EMD.
+DEMHS maintains a list of regularly updated MDLs and EMDs.

 Each municipality also has a Local Emergency Operations Plan, which includes the identification of a local Unified Command to address a particular emergency.
 In addition, the state is divided into five state Division of Emergency Management and Homeland Security Emergency Planning Regions, which each convene a Regional Emergency Planning Team (REPT) made up of all the municipalities in the region, and draft and implement a Regional Emergency Support Plan following the National Incident Management System (NIMS).
 This existing emergency management structure can provide the platform for drought coordination and situation management.